In either instance, occasional drivers need to be covered under an auto policy at all times.

-Specifically, new drivers in Texas have to show proof of insurance that covers the minimum amount as required by law.
-It is unclear if it is adequate for young Texas drivers to be listed as policyholders, or if they need separate policies.
+Young drivers in Texas have to show proof of insurance that covers the minimum amount as required by law.

 How do car insurance providers define occasional drivers?